Dr. Wright is available for speaking engagements.

 Dr. Wright lectures primarily, but not exclusively, on three topical areas.

-1) “A Well-Dressed Lie and the Naked Truth: Predominately Black Institutions and the Rise of American Sociology.”
+1) “A Well-Dressed Lie and the Naked Truth: The Black and Southern Roots of American Sociology.”
 This lecture includes an examination of the contributions of Black Americans to the discipline of sociology in the United States.
 Moving beyond the tremendous exploits of W. E. B. Du Bois and the Atlanta Sociological Laboratory, the significant sociological contributions of Black men and women at Atlanta University, Fisk University, Howard University and Tuskegee Institute are contextualized.

 2) “The First American School of Sociology: W. E. B. Du Bois and the Atlanta Sociological Laboratory.”
 This lecture centers on the significance of W. E. B. Du Bois and the Atlanta Sociological Laboratory to the discipline and is rooted in his groundbreaking research and book.
 Dr. Wright emphasizes not only that the Atlanta Sociological Laboratory comprised the first American school of sociology, but that the school institutionalized methodological practices now considered commonplace before any American unit (e.g., insider researcher, acknowledgement of the limitations of one’s research and method triangulation).